-The harder part is to prove the soundness and this is where our proof differs from the one in [8].
-Let us first give a high-level overview of the soundness proof of Kobayashi et al. [8].
-The main idea in their proof is to perform a sequence of tests (i.e., quantum algorithms with measurements at the end), which together ensure that the registers that are supposed to contain the C.-J. representations of the desired operator, actually contain the C.-J. representations of some operator.
+The harder part is to prove the soundness and this is where our proof differs from the one in [10].
+Let us first give a high-level overview of the soundness proof of Kobayashi et al. [10].
+The main idea in their proof is to perform a sequence of tests (i.e., quantum algorithms with measurements at the end), which together ensure that the registers that are supposed to contain the Choi-Jamiołkowski representations of the desired operator, actually contain the Choi-Jamiołkowski representations of some operator.
 Then they show that doing the so-called 'Reflection Simulation Test', the one just described above, with these states in the registers, will cause rejection with some constant probability.
-The tests they use to ensure that the states are close to C.-J. representations are the 'Distillation Procedure' (which is used to remove the entanglement between the register of the original proof and the registers of the C.-J. representations), the 'Space Restriction Test' (which tests that the states are in a certain subspace), and the SWAP Test.
+The tests they use to ensure that the states are close to Choi-Jamiołkowski representations are the 'Distillation Procedure' (which is used to remove the entanglement between the register of the original proof and the registers of the Choi-Jamiołkowski representations), the 'Space Restriction Test' (which tests that the states are in a certain subspace), and the SWAP Test.
 In their analysis they also use the de Finetti theorem.
-We don't describe these tests here, as the interested reader can find them in [8].
+We don't describe these tests here, as the interested reader can find them in [10].
 We just list them in order to compare them to the tools we use.

 Our main idea behind the soundness proof is conceptually different.
-We don't argue that the states are close to C.-J. representations, but we analyze our version of the Reflection Simulation Test directly.
+We don't argue that the states are close to Choi-Jamiołkowski representations, but we analyze our version of the Reflection Simulation Test directly.
 As we described this test above, there are two measurements in it.
-The first measurement is in the post-selection and the second is given by $\{\Delta, \mathbb{1} - \Delta\}$.
+The first measurement is in the post-selection and the second is given by $\{\Delta, \mathbb{1} - \Delta\}$ .
 So, roughly speaking, we have to prove two things.
 First, we have to show that post-selection can't always fail, as otherwise we would end up always accepting without reaching the end of the procedure.
 In order to prove this, we only need two assumptions.
 The first assumption is that the state being measured in the post-selection is separable, which is guaranteed by the de Finetti theorem.
 The second assumption is that the state of some registers is close to being completely mixed, which is obviously true because these registers hold parts of EPR pairs.

-Note that we don't use the Distillation Procedure of [8] and we use a simpler form of the Space Restriction Test.
+Note that we don't use the Distillation Procedure of [10] and we use a simpler form of the Space Restriction Test.
 Besides that, it's worth mentioning that the tools we use can be grouped into two sets based on whether we use them in the analysis of the first or the second measurement.
 For the analysis of the first measurement, we need that some state is close to being maximally mixed, while in the analysis of the second, we use the SWAP Test and the above mentioned super-operator.
+One exception is the de Finetti theorem, as we need that the states are separable in both parts.
 This property of the proof may be useful for simplifying it further, because for example, to omit the SWAP Test, one would only need to re-prove that the state of S projects to $|0\rangle\langle 0|$ in the last measurement.